VortexCoyote/x3tr0v.github.io/_posts/2020-02-17-Component-System.markdown

 ## Conclusion
 Writing this Component System served as an useful experience in engine/backend development in general, where I encountered many specific issues while maintaining the goal of keeping the interface as clean and user-friendly as possible.
-It was also a useful experience in the sense of that I gained more knowledge within C++, and that it opened my eyes for usecases.
+It was also a useful experience in the sense of that I gained more knowledge within C++, and that it opened my eyes for use cases.